Dropbox Developer Platform

 Platform level:

-Aligned design with the Dropbox design system existing components and created new variants.I explored several solutions to help developers find their test information faster by personalizing content and improving the clarity of interactions and test dashboards.
+Aligned design with the Dropbox Design System, extending it with new components where needed.
+Explored ways to help developers find test data faster by personalizing dashboard and index pages and sharpening the clarity of key interactions.

 Flakes app:

-Improved search pattern by combining 2 search methods in 1 field and giving users any easy way to switch between them.
+Designed a unified search pattern that combined two search methods in a single field, giving developers a seamless way to switch between them.

-Implemented a global Flakes left nav dividing links into informational and action items.
+Implemented Flakes specific left nav dividing links into informational and action items.

-Customized the main page content for the first time users by displaying a dismissible intro banner with links to additional, learning resources.
+- First-time users saw a dismissible intro banner with links to learning resources

 Engineering feedback